LasramR/sclng-backend-test-lasramR/README.md

 * Services (Business)
 * Repositories (Data layer)

-This layering allows me to perform dependency injection of my components, providing decoupling, easier testability and suitable for changes.
+This layering allows me to perform dependency injection of my components, providing decoupling, easier testability and suitability for changes.

-I also implemented some inversion of controll with the use of [providers](./providers), these providers exports interfaces that describes the usage of external mecanisms.
-These providers provides better testability and changes : if can easily changes my cache provider from redis to in-memory for example.
+I also implemented some inversion of control with the use of [providers](./providers), these providers exports interfaces that describes the usage of external mecanisms.
+These providers provides better testability and changes : I can easily changes my cache provider from redis to in-memory for example.

 ### Request life cycle